arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 Edge Impulse’s Eon tuner can automatically optimize model parameters, simplifying the process for you without extensive machine learning expertise.

-The model achieved an accuracy of 89% during training, showing its efficacy in differentiating between glass-breaking and background noises.
+The model achieved an accuracy of *89%* during training, showing its capability to differentiate between glass-breaking and background noises.

 ![Model Testing Results](assets/edge-model-test-result.png)

-In summary, the neural network for this application note was designed to classify audio signals effectively for glass-breaking scenarios:

 - **Architecture**: Dense neural network
 - **Window Size**: 968 milliseconds